Apply for up to £3,000 to deliver learning opportunities for Waltham Forest residents

-Apply for small funding grants of up to £3,000 to provide teaching and learning opportunities to local residents.
+Community groups in Waltham Forest can apply for funding of up to £3,000 to deliver teaching and learning opportunities that help local residents build their skills.

-If so, then consider working in partnership with us.
-We are offering an opportunity for local community groups to apply for small funding grants of up to £3,000 to provide teaching and learning opportunities to local residents and their group members.
+We’re offering funding grants of up to £3,000 to local community groups to deliver teaching and learning opportunities for residents and group members.

 (This button will open a new window.)